activist-org/activist/services/filescan/INTEGRATION_NOTES.md

 ## TL;DR

-- **Quarantine volume:** Add the directory in the Dockerfile (no `VOLUME`); define a **named volume** and mount it in `docker-compose.yml` so quarantine persists across restarts.
+- **Quarantine storage:** Add the directory in the Dockerfile (no `VOLUME`); in local development, mount a host directory (bind mount) on that path via `docker-compose.yml` (e.g. `./quarantine:/var/quarantine`) so you can inspect quarantined files easily and they persist across restarts.
 - **Flow:** Filescan quarantines on detection and owns logging + notifications (in filescan or a separate service under `services/`); backend never saves the file and, on a positive scan response, deletes its copy and stops processing.
 - **Local dev workflow:** Use the commands below (from the repo root, with `.env.dev` present) to build images, run the stack, and exercise backend ↔ filescan integration tests.

 ---

-**1. Where to define the quarantine volume**
+**1. Where to define the quarantine path**

 - **Dockerfile:** Create the directory (e.g. `RUN mkdir -p /var/quarantine` and set ownership).
 Do **not** add a `VOLUME` instruction; it doesn't give you the persistence you want.
-- **docker-compose.yml:** Define a **named volume** and mount it on that path (e.g. `filescan-quarantine:/var/quarantine`) so quarantine data survives restarts and container replacement.
-The Dockerfile only prepares the path; persistence comes from compose (or whoever runs the container).
+- **docker-compose.yml (local dev):** Mount a host directory under the repo (e.g. `./quarantine:/var/quarantine`) so quarantine data survives restarts and can be inspected on the host.
+The Dockerfile only prepares the path; persistence comes from the compose bind mount (or whatever orchestrator you use).

-**2. Does the volume need to be in the Dockerfile?**
+**2. Does the bind mount need to be in the Dockerfile?**

-- **No.** You don't need a volume in the Dockerfile.
+- **No.** You don't define the volume/mount in the Dockerfile.
 You do need the directory (and permissions) there.
-The actual quarantine volume is defined and mounted in docker-compose.yml.
+The actual quarantine persistence comes from how you run the container (e.g. bind mount in `docker-compose.yml`).

 **3. Persistence and restarts**

 - A directory created only in the Dockerfile does **not** persist across "compose down/up" or container replacement.
-Only a **named volume** in docker-compose (or equivalent) gives that.
-So the "Dockerfile version" of the quarantine path does not persist through restarts in the way you want; the compose-defined volume does.
+A bind mount in docker-compose (or equivalent) gives you persistence for local development by mapping the container path to a host directory (e.g. `./quarantine`).
+In other environments you can use a named volume or storage class instead, as long as `/var/quarantine` (or your chosen path) is mounted to persistent storage.

 **4. Who quarantines and overall flow**